 Installation Accuracy and Alignment

-Confirm centerline placement for torsion shaft and drums; miscentering creates uneven cable tension and premature bearing wear.
-Set spring torque to balance door weight so the door holds mid‑travel without drifting.
-Verify hinge offsets and roller engagement to prevent side loading.
+Centre torsion shaft and drums to avoid uneven cable tension and bearing wear.
+Balance the spring torque so the door holds mid-travel.
+Check hinge offsets and roller engagement.

 Even premium parts can wear early if the setup is off, which is why understanding how garage door installation works helps explain the impact of alignment and balance.